avincenthill/vscode-environment-automation/README.md

 # vscode-environment
-A bash file that quickly configs git, vscode, and .bashrc to my liking
+A bash file that quickly configs git, vscode, and .bashrc to my liking!
+This installs the following VSCode extensions, asks you for .gitconfig username and email, and replaces .bashrc and VSCode User Settings and Keybindings.
+Don't execute until you read through the shell script and understand what everthing does.

 Remember to